 (m) Legal Opinion.
 On or prior to the date of the first Placement Notice given hereunder, the Company shall cause to be furnished to BP a written opinion and letter of Cooley LLP, or such other counsel reasonably satisfactory to BP ("Company Counsel"), covering opinions and statements substantially in the forms attached hereto as Exhibits 7(m)(1) and 7(m)(2).
-Thereafter within five (5) Trading Days of each Representation Date with respect to which the Company is obligated to deliver a certificate in the form attached hereto as Exhibit 7(l) for which no waiver is applicable, the Company shall cause to be furnished to BP a letter of Company Counsel covering statements substantially in the form attached hereto as Exhibits 7(m)(2), modified, as necessary, to relate to the Registration Statement and the Prospectus as then amended or supplemented; provided, however, the Company shall be required to furnish to BP no more than one letter hereunder per calendar quarter and the Company delivers its next Placement Notice; provided, further, that in lieu of such letters for subsequent periodic filings under the Exchange Act, counsel may furnish BP with a letter (a "Reliance Letter") to the effect that BP may rely on a prior letter delivered under this Section 7(m) to the same extent as if it were dated the date of such letter (except that statements in such prior letter shall be deemed to relate to the Registration Statement and the Prospectus as amended or supplemented as of the date of the Reliance Letter).
-Notwithstanding anything to the contrary set forth herein, each obligation of the Company to cause to be furnished to BP a letter of Company Counsel substantially in the form attached hereto as Exhibit 7(m)(2) shall be conditioned upon the concurrent delivery to BP of a letter of Company Counsel to BP reasonably acceptable to BP (" BP Counsel"), covering statements substantially similar to those covered by such letter of Company Counsel
+Thereafter within five (5) Trading Days of each Representation Date with respect to which the Company is obligated to deliver a certificate in the form attached hereto as Exhibit 7(l) for which no waiver is applicable, the Company shall cause to be furnished to BP a letter of Company Counsel covering statements substantially in the form attached hereto as Exhibits 7(m)(2), modified, as necessary, to relate to the Registration Statement and the Prospectus as then amended or supplemented; provided, however, the Company shall be required to furnish to BP no more than one letter hereunder per calendar quarter and the Company shall not be required to furnish such letter if the Company does not intend to deliver a Placement Notice in such calendar quarter until such time as the Company delivers its next Placement Notice; provided, further, that in lieu of such letters for subsequent periodic filings under the Exchange Act, counsel may furnish BP with a letter (a "Reliance Letter") to the effect that BP may rely on a prior letter delivered under this Section 7(m) to the same extent as if it were dated the date of such letter (except that statements in such prior letter shall be deemed to relate to the Registration Statement and the Prospectus as amended or supplemented as of the date of the Reliance Letter).
+Notwithstanding anything to the contrary set forth herein, each obligation of the Company to cause to be furnished to BP a letter of Company Counsel substantially in the form attached hereto as Exhibit 7(m)(2) shall be conditioned upon the concurrent delivery to BP of a letter of LeClairRyan, or other counsel to BP reasonably acceptable to BP ("BP Counsel"),

 (n) Comfort Letter.
-On or prior to the date the first Placement Notice is given hereunder and thereafter within five (5) Trading Days after each Representation Date referred to in Section 7(1)(ii), the Company shall cause its independent accountants to furnish BP letters (the "Comfort Letters"), dated the date the Comfort Letter is delivered, which shall meet the requirements set forth in this Section 7(n); provided, that if requested by BP, the Company shall cause a Comfort Letter to be furnished to BP prior to the tenth (10th) Trading Day after the date of occurrence of any material transaction or event (including the restatement of the Company's financial statements) requiring the filing of a current report on Form 8-K containing material financial information and the date the first Placement Notice is given hereunder following such a material transaction or event, whichever is later.
+On or prior to the date the first Placement Notice is given hereunder and thereafter within five (5) Trading Days after each Representation Date referred to in Section 7(l)(ii), the Company shall cause its independent accountants to furnish BP letters (the "Comfort Letters"), dated the date the Comfort Letter is delivered, which shall meet the requirements set forth in this Section 7(n); provided, that if requested by BP, the Company shall cause a Comfort Letter to be furnished to BP prior to the tenth (10th) Trading Day after the date of occurrence of any material transaction or event (including the restatement of the Company's financial statements) requiring the filing of a current report on Form 8-K containing material financial information and the date the first Placement Notice is given hereunder following such a material transaction or event, whichever is later.
 The Comfort Letter from the Company's independent accountants shall be in a form and substance reasonably satisfactory to BP, (i) confirming that they are an independent public accounting firm within the meaning of the